The Platform / Domains / Software Lifecycle

 XOPS

-From a tool your team operates to a continuously coordinated operation.
+From a tool your team operates to a continuously maintained Software Position.

-Each runbook coordinates the work across every system involved (HRIS, IDP, SaaS admin consoles, MDM, procurement, vendor portals) and adapts when reality breaks the script.
-Every transition follows a governed, auditable path.
-Every action is reversible.
+Each outcome coordinates the work across every system involved (HRIS, IDP, SaaS admin consoles, MDM, procurement, vendor portals) and adapts when reality breaks the script.
+Every transition follows a governed, auditable path, with rollback where the connected system supports it.

 Provisioning